 your personal information, such as your address with a stranger, until you know them enough.

 Inform Trusted People:

-Whenever you go on a first date with someone you have never met before, it is a smart idea to inform a few trusted people who can keep a tab on you or even help you bail out of the date, if needed.
-You can also use a tracker app to help choose, and trusted individuals track your location as long as you choose to share.
-Inform them if your plans change and you decide to move to a different location so that they can check up on you if your location changes unexpectedly.
+Whenever you go on a first date with someone you have never met, it is smart to inform a few trusted people who can keep a tab on you or even help you bail out of the date, if needed.
+You can also use a tracker app to help you choose, and trusted individuals track your location as long as you choose to share.
+Inform them if your plans change and you decide to move to a different location so they can check up on you if your location changes unexpectedly.
 Instruct them to inform the police or authorities in case they are unreachable.

 Trust Your Gut Feeling:

-Last but not the least, keep your eyes open while you are on the date and do not ignore if you feel the slightest bit off.
-Often people experience a feeling that they cannot explain, which is mostly right.
+Lastly, keep your eyes open while you are on the date, and do not ignore if you feel the slightest bit off.
+Often people experience a feeling they cannot explain, which is mostly right.
 Trust yourself and listen to your gut feeling, however faint or unexplained it is to you.
-This will help you identify any potential red flags and help you make a run if needed.
+This will help you identify potential red flags and help you make a run if needed.
 It is better to be safe than be sorry.
 Always have an excuse handy

 if you need to get out of the date.
 An online date can be the beginning of something romantic and beautiful.
-However, it is important to take a few precautions and stay safe while meeting someone you have met
+However, taking a few precautions is important and staying safe while meeting someone you have met

 on the internet.